-To apply for Fuel Assistance, contact your local Community Action Agency (CAA) to set up an appointment or learn more about the application process.
+To apply for Fuel Assistance, contact your local Community Action Agency (CAA) to set up an appointment or to learn more about the application process.

-- Even if you find that you are not eligible for either FAP or WAP, you may still be able to save money on your energy costs through other programs; see our Energy Efficiency Rebates and Incentives page for more information.
+- Even if you find that you are not eligible for either FAP or WAP, you may still be able to save money on your energy costs through other programs.
+See our Energy Efficiency Rebates and Incentives page for more information.

-For Fuel Assistance Application Information
+For Fuel Assistance Program Information

-Fuel Assistance Program Administrator
+Fuel Assistance Administrator